Plutokekz/League-of-Legends-Predict-Lane/README.md

     }
 }
 ````
-If xou want to know mor about the prediction feel free to read the Comments in the prediction.py file.
+If you want to know more about the prediction feel free to read the Comments in the prediction.py file.
 I tried to explain everything.
-If there a Questions or  any suggestions feel free to Label issues and make a pull requests
+If there a Questions or  any suggestions feel free to Label the issues and make a pull requests